w3f/General-Grants-Program/grants/rfps/appi.md

 *In response to the [APPI: Auto-funded public P2P infrastructure RFP](https://github.com/w3f/General-Grants-Program/blob/dc11900e46c2bd28ccee0353afc53f77e0911bba/rfp-proposal/appi.md).*

 In Ethereum, most user-facing applications default to Infura as an endpoint to access full node information.

-While it is tempting to conclude that this is because running home nodes is prohibitively expensive, the main reason is in fact **inertia**.
+While it is tempting to conclude that this is because running home nodes is prohibitively expensive, the main reason is in fact inertia.
-Put simply, people weren't given the option or incentive to run their own nodes fast enough, and defaulted to an easier route which stuck.
+Put simply, people weren't given the option or incentive to run their own nodes fast enough, and defaulted to an easier route.

 This document describes auto-funded public p2p infrastructure (APPI) for the Polkadot and, specifically, Kusama ecosystem.
 The idea is to incentivize people to run full and archive nodes at home, without relying on cloud servers and centralized points of failure.

-We are think we are suitable for developing such infrastructure since we already developed monitoring daemon for Filecoin.
+We think that we are suitable for developing such infrastructure since we already built similar infrastructure for Filecoin, [monitoring daemon and dashboard written in Go](https://www.hactar.app/).

 ## Project Details